cafsantos/sendtest.email/README.md

 - [Netlify](https://www.netlify.com/), with [Functions](https://www.netlify.com/features/functions/)
 - [SparkPost](https://www.sparkpost.com/)

-## Usage Limits

-The web app is hosted on a free Netlify plan, and uses a free (legacy) SparkPost account.

-Therefore, the following limitations apply:

-**Netlify**

-- Network Bandwidth : 100GB/month
-- Lambda Functions : 125k requests or 100 hours runtime / month

-**SparkPost**

-- 10k emails/day or 100k emails/month

 ## Contributing

 Have ideas for new features?
 Found a bug and want to squash it?